Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 Another example is my friend, who was about to relocate permanently to Québec, Canada.

-It prompts his decision to start taking French classes in Delhi to prepare for the TEF exam to get more points in the immigration points test.
+It prompted him to take French classes in Delhi to prepare for the TEF exam and to earn more points in the immigration points test.

 Meanwhile, another old friend who gained employment in the HR department of an oil company in Qatar started taking Arabic classes in Delhi.